 In marketing, we have to identify to whom we address our services.
-No one makes a service which is for everybody.
+No one does a service that is for everybody.

 Ask the customer.
 What does he think?
 What does he use?
 What are his needs?

 Communicate really.
-Get on the level and language of the people who you’re talking to – may they be customers, technical people
+Get on the level and language of the people you’re talking to – whether they be customers or technical people.

 Section II.
 The New Opportunities of the Internet

-George Lemnaru – Founder, Green Horse Games talks about a game addressed to the people who are passioned about the cars.
-His start-up allows people from all over the world to virtually upgrade their real cars and participate in contests with people from all over the world.
-This is a game which allows different levels, based both on freemium models and on paid models.
-In January 2013, they plan to launch the website.
+George Lemnaru – Founder of Green Horse Games, talks about a game addressed to people passionate about cars.
+His start-up allows people from all over the world to virtually upgrade their actual vehicles and participate in contests with people worldwide.
+This is a game that will enable different levels based both on freemium models and paid models.
+In January 2013, they planned to launch the website.
 The business model is to launch 3 games.
-He wants to get 200.000 euros and he intends to win millions of euros.
+He wants to get 200.000 euros, and he intends to win millions of euros.

 Cristi Manafu promotes Kickstarter. com.

-George counts on virality, to make products which are very interesting for people to promote from one to the other.
+George counts on virality to make products that are very interesting for people to promote from one to the other.

-It’s not that he depends on this money, but they would be useful to accelerate the growth of the company.
+It’s not that he depends on this money, but it would be helpful to accelerate the growth of the company.

-Kaloyan Kanov – product marketing manager, Nokia Romania & Balkans presents about the partnership experience of the company in the area of mobile applications.
+Kaloyan Kanov – product marketing manager Nokia Romania & Balkans, presents the partnership experience of the company in the area of mobile applications.

-He is here looking for developers, entrepreneurs interested in creating businesses based on mobile apps.
-He advertises the Nokia differentiation.
-Nokia, as a company, invests in communicating with talented programmers in creating opportunities for this audience to get clients in specific markets.
+He is here looking for developers and entrepreneurs interested in creating businesses based on mobile apps.
+He advertises Nokia’s differentiation.
+Nokia, as a company, invests in communicating with talented programmers to create opportunities for this audience to get clients in specific markets.
 The advantage of an international company is interesting and profitable for a local developer/entrepreneur.

-developer.nokia.com is the place where developers should go in order to collaborate in this initiative.
+developer.nokia.com is the place where developers should go to collaborate in this initiative.

-The developers mustn’t think only about this opportunity, but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade, just as Windows 7 was easy to upgrade to Windows 8.
+The developers mustn’t think only about this opportunity but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade to, just as Windows 7 was easy to upgrade to Windows 8.

-There is a service for iOS and Android apps developers which is called Windows Azure.
-The simplest way to access this technology is from BizSpark – the tool to use for start-ups which are in their first 5 years.
-BizSpark Plus offers you services of cloud valued at 60.000 $ (2 years).
+There is a service for iOS, and Android app developers called Windows Azure.
+The simplest way to access this technology is from BizSpark – the tool for start-ups in their first 5 years.
+BizSpark Plus offers you services cloud valued at 60.000 $ (2 years).
 Microsoft has around 300 start-ups from Romania which use BizSpark, and just a few which use BizSpark Plus.
-The collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need develop in in cloud.
-The customers will be so satisfied after 2 years, that they will continue to use the service.
+In addition, the collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need to develop in the cloud.
+The customers will be so satisfied after 2 years that they will continue to use the service.

-Vlad talks about one of the 30+ businesses he developed since 2000.
+Vlad talks about one of the 30+ businesses he has developed since 2000.
 He had a mobile platform for e-mail, which had not so many clients.
 Vlad says that the Romanian market is too limited for entrepreneurs and developers.
-A global market is the way to go.
+A global market is a way to go.

-Maria Diaconu, Catalina Rusu, Sabin Dima are his collaborators in founding this accelerator.
+Maria Diaconu, Catalina Rusu, and Sabin Dima are his collaborators in founding this accelerator.